 “We might not make it.”
 Hearing these words, I felt a wave of shock through my body.
 After 30 years of environmental and Indigenous rights activism, that phrase struck home like nothing before.
 Back in the 1990s I had heard Thomas Berry[i] say “I don’t think the human is a viable species.”
 Pretty outrageous then, it was meant to wake us up to the destructive path we were following, to change our story, our operating assumptions of constant growth and the illusion of progress.

 But this was different.
-This was a training session about changing the story - a program in response to a request from the Indigenous people of the Amazon to bring forth an ecologically sustainable, socially just, spiritually fulfilling human presence on the planet[ii], – to bring an Indigenous world view of reciprocity with the Earth and all our fellow species to the dominant, consumer culture.
-We learned how the opportunities for radical transformation were greater than the danger.
+This was a training session about changing the story - a program in response to a request from the Indigenous people of the Amazon – to bring an Indigenous world view of reciprocity with the Earth and all our fellow species to the dominant, consumer culture. [ii], We learned how the opportunities for radical transformation were greater than the danger.
 Full of hope committed in action, we still had to face the possibility of failure.

 I discovered that I love this world so much that it hurts.
 A lot.